 The building has a full fire sprinkler system and each residential room has a local combination smoke/CO detector with mini horn.
 There are smoke and heat detectors in all the hallways with a pull station at every exit.
 There are fire extinguishers in every hallway and each floor has two exits.
 There is a fire hose connection outside the building.
 In 2019, the fire panel was updated.
-Zero fire drills were conducted during 2020.
-The building was vacant for most of 2020.
+The building was not utilized in 2021, therefore, zero fire drills were conducted.
+The building will be utilized as needed for the 2022-23 academic year.